The Ultimate Valley of Fire Travel Guide

-Your Ultimate Valley of Fire State Park Itinerary: Hiking, Camping, and Must-See Spots Near Las Vegas
+The Perfect Valley of Fire State Park Itinerary: Hiking, Camping, and Must-See Spots Near Las Vegas

 If you’re headed to Las Vegas and want to trade the Strip for breathtaking red rock landscapes and outdoor adventures, Valley of Fire State Park is a must-visit destination.
-Just an hour northeast of Vegas, this Nevada park features fiery sandstone formations, ancient petroglyphs, and scenic hiking trails that make you forget the casinos on the Strip exist.
+Just an hour northeast of Vegas, this Nevada State Park features fiery sandstone formations, ancient petroglyphs, and scenic hiking trails that make you forget the casinos on the Strip exist.
 As Nevada’s oldest and largest state park, it’s perfect for day trips from Las Vegas or longer outdoor excursions.

 Whether you’re planning a short visit or a multi-day adventure, this guide covers everything you need to explore the Valley of Fire hiking trails, viewpoints, and must-see landmarks.
 Most hikes are short, around two miles or less, but by tackling several in a day, you can easily experience the park’s highlights.

-We spent a full day exploring the park, camped nearby, and checked off all the major hikes and points of interest on the map.
 With a solid itinerary, you can see all the key attractions in a single day while still soaking in the park’s incredible landscapes.

 Table of Contents